Here’s why everyone keeps telling you to eat more salmon.

 What Are Omega-3 Fatty Acids?

 Omega-3s are polyunsaturated fats.
 (Feel free to read this HUM primer on healthy fats.)
-These are considered the best of the “good” fats because they help protect against heart disease, make your brain super healthy, and, on a more superficial note, give you glowing skin, strong nails, and shiny hair, says Lewis.
+These are considered the best of the “good” fats because they help protect against heart disease, make your brain super healthy, and on the surface give you glowing skin, strong nails, and shiny hair, says Lewis.

 Omega-3s do it all.
 “They play important roles in the growth and protection of your brain, serve as the building blocks in every cell membrane in our bodies, and directly reduce inflammation,” says Lewis.
 They also help reduce LDL (aka bad) cholesterol.